 Find out what mosquito zone you live in

 Simply type your address into the search bar below.
 Be sure to put ", Burleson" after your address to avoid getting an error.

 In 2012, Texas was the center of one of the worst West Nile Virus outbreaks ever recorded since the disease first appeared in the United States in 1999.
 Early summer of 2012 in Burleson, 4 mosquito traps tested positive for West Nile Virus.
 The City contracted with a private company to do ground-based spraying in targeted areas where 4 human cases of West Nile Virus were confirmed as well as in any area where a mosquito trap tested positive for West Nile Virus.
 The ground-based spraying was done in August and September of 2012.

-In 2020 the focus is still on preventing the spread of West Nile Virus via mosquitoes.
+In 2021 the focus is still on preventing the spread of West Nile Virus via mosquitoes.
 We now set 17 traps each week in 15 designated spray zones throughout the mosquito breeding season (April - October).
 The primary objective of this program is to control mosquito larvae through treating (larviciding) the stagnant water they breed in before they develop into biting adults.
-During the 2020 season, waterways, historically known breeding sites and complaint locations will be regularly inspected and treated as necessary.
-Ground based truck spraying for adult mosquitoes is only performed when an adult mosquito tests positive for West Nile Virus or a human case is confirmed.
+During the 2021 season, waterways, historically known breeding sites and complaint locations will be regularly inspected and treated as necessary.
+Ground based truck spraying for adult mosquitoes is only performed when an adult mosquito tests positive for West Nile Virus.

 The pesticide that is used for ground spraying is Aqua Perm-X UL 30-30.
 The active ingredient in this product is Permethrin (see Permethrin fact sheet).
 Permethrin is a man-made chemical that acts like the natural insecticide in the chrysanthemum flower.
 Because the product is applied at very low concentrations, it is not likely to harm the health of adults, children, or pets.

 The actual amount of dilute insecticide that lands on a typical quarter acre lot is less than 1/3 of a teaspoon.
 The actual amount of active ingredient that lands on the same lot is less than 5/100ths of a teaspoon (2 or 3 medicine dropper drops).